auromitamitra/auromitamitra.github.io/_resources/net_jrf.md

 ---
 title: "Resources for NET-JRF Linguistics"
-excerpt: Slides on preparing for the NET-JRF exam in Linguistics
+excerpt: Slides on preparing for the UGC NET-JRF exam in Linguistics
 collection: portfolio
 layout: splash
 ---